OpenNebula/addon-storpool/docs/advanced_configuration.md

 1. The PlaceTail placement group is defined in StorPool as list of drives.
 Used in StorPool hybrid setup.
 If the setup is not of hybrid type leave blank or same as **SP_PLACEALL**
 1. The PlaceHead placement group is defined in StorPool as list of drives.
 Used in StorPool hybrid setups with one HDD replica and two SSD replicas of the data.

-When adding a new datastore the reported size will appear after refresh cycle of the cached StorPool data.
+When adding a new datastore the reported size will appear after a refresh cycle of the cached StorPool data.
 Default is every 4th minute set in `/etc/cron.d/addon-storpoolrc`.

 > :exclamation: The implemented management of StorPool templates is not deleting StorPool templates!
 After deleting a datastore in OpenNebula the corresponding template in StorPool should be deleted manually.